yadavraganu/database/Concurrency_Control.md

 It will have all the property of basic 2PL.Additionally all the exclusive locks should hold untill commit/abort.It removes cascading rollback,irrecoverability issues
 ### Rigorous Two Phase Lock Protocol
 It will have all the property of basic 2PL.Additionally all the shared & exclusive locks should hold untill commit/abort.It removes cascading rollback,irrecoverability issues
+### Conservative Two Phase Lock Protocol
+Take all the locks required locks before only.It is not practically possible.It can remove deadlock problem
 # Optimistic Concurrency Control
 Optimistic concurrency control assumes that transaction conflicts occur rarely and, instead of using locks and blocking transaction execution, we can validate transactions to prevent read/write conflicts with concurrently executing transactions and ensure serializability before committing their results.
 Generally, transaction execution is split into three phases
 ### Read phase